stylemistake/runner/README.md

 IO oriented.

 I would also like to mention [Manuel], which is a similar task runner for `bash`.
-It is similar in many ways (although lacks concurrency).
+It is similar in many ways.
 Feel free to check it out, too.

 ## 6. Contribution

 Got a suggestion for a feature?
 Feel free to open a [feature request][issues].

+Please provide pull requests in a separate branch (other than `master`), this way it's more manageable to pull.

+Before coding, open an [issue] to get initial feedback and resolve problems.
+Write all feature related comments there, not into pull-request.

+## 7. License

+This software is covered by [LGPLv3 license][license].

 ## Contacts